elabyadsoukaina/customer-segmentation-pyspark/README.md

 * Compute RFM metrics (Recency, Frequency, Monetary) for each customer
 * Use PySpark to efficiently process and analyze a large-scale dataset (541,909 records), and Perform distributed data transformations and aggregations for scalability and performance.
 * Apply K-Means clustering on RFM features to segment customers into distinct groups.
-* Track experiments and results using MLflow for reproducibility

 **Tools and Technologies Used**